Student Leadership Opportunities

 Elections are head each fall and spring for the Executive Board as well as representatives from each School (i.e. School of Nursing, School of Arts & Sciences).
 Contact email@example.com for more information.

-Orientation Leaders - Each spring Alverno hires and trains 12-15 Orienation Leaders to work with new incoming students at a variety of events.
-Becoming an OL is an excellent way to represent the College, interact with new students and families, and develop leadership skills.
-OL's are required to facilitate icebreakers, speak on question/answer panels, and encourage students to become involved on campus and learn about academic, social, and wellness resources.
+Peer Leaders - Every year Alverno hires and trains students to become Peer Leaders to work with new incoming students and their families.
+Becoming a Peer Leader is an excellent way to represent the College, interact with new students, and develop leadership skills.
+Peer Leaders are required to facilitate icebreakers, speak on question/answer panels, and encourage students to become involved on campus and learn about academic, social, and wellness resources.
 Contact firstname.lastname@example.org for more information.

 Student Activities & Leadership >